Cardboard Tubes

 Corrugated Tubes

-Tubes made from composite paperboard, which is a layer of fluted material sandwiched between two layers of linerboard.
+Constructed from composite paperboard, these tubes feature a layer of fluted material sandwiched between two layers of linerboard, providing additional strength and rigidity.

 Construction Tubes